Frequently asked questions about Safety Management Systems (SMS).

 I don’t have an SMS.
 How do I start putting one in place?

-A good starting point is to read the overview booklet Safety Management Systems – A guide for heavy vehicle operations.
+A good starting point is to read the overview booklet Introduction to Safety Management Systems in the Heavy Vehicle Industry (PDF, 3.4MB).
 This provides an overview of each of the components of an SMS and outlines how they’re important to improving safety.
-When you’ve done this, it’s recommended you:
+When you’ve done this, it’s recommended you complete the Safety Management System (SMS) Checklist (DOCX, 85KB) to help identify which SMS elements you already have in place and which others it might be beneficial for you to introduce to your business.

 How do I get my third parties (contractors and subcontractors) to use an SMS?

-Our Third Party Interactions - Quick Guide (PDF, 31KB) explains the relationships and mutual responsibilities that can exist between parties in the Chain of Responsibility to ensure safety of transport activities.
+Our Third Party Interactions - Quick Guide (PDF, 31KB) and Third Party Engagement Checklist - Template (Basic) (DOCX, 146KB) explains the relationships and mutual responsibilities that can exist between parties in the Chain of Responsibility to ensure safety of transport activities.

 Where can I get help or advice to build an SMS?